oliexdev/openScale/README.md

 This app has no ads and requests no unnecessary permissions.
 The location permission is only needed to find a Bluetooth scale.
 Once found the permission can be revoked (or never granted if Bluetooth isn't used).

 # Supported metrics
-Weight, BMI (body mass index), body water, muscle, LBM (lean body mass), body fat, bone mass, waist circumference, waist-to-height ratio, hip circumference, waist-hip ratio, visceral fat, chest circumference, thigh circumference, biceps circumference, neck circumference, body fat caliper and BMR (basal metabolic rate).
+Weight, BMI (body mass index), body water, muscle, LBM (lean body mass), body fat, bone mass, waist circumference, waist-to-height ratio, hip circumference, waist-hip ratio, visceral fat, chest circumference, thigh circumference, biceps circumference, neck circumference, body fat caliper, BMR (basal metabolic rate), TDEE (Total Daily Energy Expenditure) and Calories.
 Each entry can also have an optional comment.

 <b>Note:</b> don't worry if you think the list is too long: metrics you don't use can be disabled and hidden.